nevencaplar/AGN-Variability-Simulations/README.md

 	a_high_in=2.0
 	c_in=0.0

-- A_in: dummy variable for normalization - note that the code creates light curves whose PSD shape is consistent with the input shape, but the normalization effectively depends on the PDF (see Equation A5 in the paper)
+- A_in: dummy variable for normalization - note that the code creates light curves whose PSD shape is consistent with the input shape, but the normalization effectively depends on the PDF (see Equation A5 in ArXiv version of the paper, Equation 13 in the ApJ version)
 - v_bend_in: frequency of the bend of the power-law.
 In our work we used units of Hz.
 - a_low_in: low frequency slope
 - a_high_in: high frequency slope